cssxn/splunk_app_sec_orchestration/README.md

   * Rue repository (Snort and Yara Rules)
   * JIRA dashboards to view the tickets as workflow engine.

 The app is in early versions of its development cycle.
-Below are the ongoing tO_DO tasks
+Below are the ongoing To Do tasks

   * More custom workflows to link various reports
   * CIM Compatible